 It is safe to ask any company to stop assuming that the traditional hiring process still works.
-Among the many important reasons; high-value candidates are already getting scooped up by recruiting software for other companies.
+Among the many important reasons; high-value candidates are already getting scooped up by online recruiting software for other companies.
 The yesteryear methods of finding employees are left to fish in a pool of outdated employees.

 Problems with old methods